Praccen/Praccen.github.io/index.md

 Text

 # K2A Web based game
-Written in HTML, CSS, and Javascript with webgl as a freelance project ordered by the PR-agency Redgert Comms as a way to market the company [K2A](https://www.k2a.se "K2A homepage").
+Written in HTML, CSS, and Javascript with webgl as a freelance project ordered by the PR-agency [Redgert Comms](http://redgertcomms.com/ "Redgert Comms homepage") as a way to market the stock exchange listing of the company [K2A](https://www.k2a.se "K2A homepage").

 The game can be played [here!](./K2A "K2A Game")